simulot/immich-go/readme.md

 ```

-Beside the classic uses, we can use the **upload** for those edge cases:
+Beside the classic usages, you can use the **upload** for those edge cases:
 - Transfer photos from a live server to another one, using the **from-immich** sub-command.
-- Restore a cold archive, using the **from-folder** sub-command.
 - Transfer photos from an immich account to another one, using the **from-immich** sub-command.